duneanalytics/docs/docs/five_minutes.md

 Once you've learned basic SQL and blockchain concepts, you're ready to start doing your own end-to-end analysis.
 It's easy to get lost in an ever-expanding web of tables and analysis - so here are some top tips on scoping your work.

-If you're looking into a protocol, you'll need to understand the contract architecture and context.
-That starts with functions, events, and wallet.
+When looking into a protocol, you'll need to understand the contract architecture and context.
+That starts with functions, events, and wallets overviews.
 There is a [quickstart dashboard](https://dune.com/duniversity/contract-quickstart) built just for this, you can see a walkthrough analyzing Opensea [here](https://web3datadegens.substack.com/p/how-to-start-analyzing-any-web3-protocol).

 Once you have a solid understanding of protocol history in usage, user, and integration trends, you're ready to start building some metrics.